ontolex/morph/index.md

     The kind of elements of which a lexical entry can consist should be as non-restrictive as possible, i.e., the decomposition of lexical entries encompasses lexical entries, components, derivational affixes, inflectional affixes, stems, roots and zero morphs.
 However, a lexical entry can NEVER be composed of a form!

   - Morphological decomposition on the form level.<br/>
-    Elements of which a form can consist of roots, stems, inflectional affixes and zero morphs.
+    Elements of which a form can consist of roots, stems and all kinds of morphs including inflectional & derivational affixes and zero morphs.

 2. Enabling the representation of building patterns that are involved in the formation of lexical entries and forms.
   - Representation of decompositional building patterns for lexical entries.